New Zealand Travel Guide

 Tips are accepted, but not expected, for good service, particularly in the hospitality industry.
 Many workers feel good service is part of their job and may decline tips if offered.
 Don't be offended.
 Hotels and restaurant bills do not include service charges.

-Local calls made from payphones cost 50 cents, regardless of how long you talk.
-Toll calls are charged at current rates.
+Local and toll calls made from payphones are charged at current rates.
 To direct dial a national (toll) call in New Zealand, dial the national access code, 0, then the area code, then the number.
 For instance, to call Auckland

 Telecom accepts American Express, Mastercard, Visa and Diners credit card payments for national and international calls.
 To place a credit card or transfer charge call through an operator, dial 010 for national and 0170 for international.
 In emergencies, contact the police, fire department and/or ambulance on 111 from any phone.
 There is no charge.